 Dorie Greenspan is an IACP and James Beard award–winning chef and New York Times bestselling cookbook author based in Westbrook, Connecticut; New York City; and Paris, France.
-She has been writing cookbooks for over 25 years including Sweet Times: Simple Desserts for Every Occasion, Baking: From My Home to Yours, and Around My French Table: More Than 300 Recipes from My Home to Yours.
+She has been writing cookbooks for over 25 years including Sweet Times: Simple Desserts for Every Occasion, Baking: From My Home to Yours, Around My French Table: More Than 300 Recipes from My Home to Yours, and Everyday Dorie (check out my review here).
 She also had a cookie boutique in New York with her son Joshua called Beurre & Sel.

 Chapters are divided based on the type of cookie: Introduction; The Perfect-Cookie Handbook; Brownies, Bars, Break-Ups, and Biscotti; Cookies for Every Day, Any Day; Cookies for Weekends, Holidays, and Other Celebrations, The Beurre & Sel Collection; Cocktail Cookies; and Cookie Go-Alongs and Basics.

 Dorie’s Cookies is quite the colorful book with many of the pages and backgrounds for the cookies in bold purples, yellows, blues, and pinks.
 The photography is provided by Davide Luciano with styling by Claudia Ficca.
 Every single cookie includes a full page basic photo of the finished product.

 Dorie begins with a guide to cookies from preparation and working with the ingredients to rolling, shaping, and baking the cookies.
 You will also find an overview of most common baking ingredients and tools.
 The book ends with a chapter on basics to accompany your cookies such as sauces, marshmallows, ice cream, spreads, and fillings.